Shyamal1008/vftvk-Simple-Interest-Calculator/README.md

 # coding-project-template

-Simple Interest is made with help of HTML, CSS and Javascript.:)
+Simple Interest Calculator is made with help of HTML, CSS and Javascript.:)